Myanmar: Suu Kyi aide jailed for 20 years for treason — local reports | DW | 29.10.2021

 U Win Htein, who is a close confidante of ousted civilian leader Aung San Suu Kyi, was given a 20-year jail term by a special court.

-U Win Htein, the 79-year-old Myanmar politician, has been sentenced to 20-years in jail for sedition, his lawyer said Friday.
+Seventy-nine-year-old Myanmar politician U Win Htein has been sentenced to 20-years in jail for sedition, his lawyer said Friday.

 Win Htein is a senior member of deposed national leader Aung San Suu Kyi's National League For Democracy party (NLD).